 You love your Mountain House chili mac but hate the price?
 It’s about $6 a serving.
 I can tell you how to easily replicate it for around $2 a serving.
 This recipe is optimized for maximum cheapness and can be modified for health by swapping out cheap stuff for better quality.
 Go buy the cheapest pound of hamburger meat you can find.
 For me this is around the $2.50 range.
 Buy a store brand hamburger helper of Chili Mac or whatever you prefer.
 Cook hamburger meat like I detailed for dehydrating.
-At this point you can either integrate your seasoning packs then dehydrate or dehydrate the meat unseasoned.
+At this point you can either integrate your seasoning packs and dehydrate or dehydrate the meat unseasoned.
 The only real difference is that the unseasoned meat will dry faster.
-But the re-hydrating process is more involved.
+But the rehydrating process is more involved.
 You’ll need to rehydrate then add noodles and seasonings.
 The other method involves making the meal like normal after draining the grease and dehydrating the entire meal.
-This makes drying time significantly longer but the re-hydrating process is much easier and faster.
-In both cases package in vacuum sealed bags and refrigerate till the morning of the trip to ensure freshness.
+This makes drying time much longer but the rehydrating process is much easier and faster.
+In both cases package in vacuum sealed bags and refrigerate till the morning of the trip to make sure freshness.

 Those are my cheap ass methods of eating on the trail and eating top quality.
 So next time your planing a trip make your own meals for much cheaper and make sure that your eating the high quality your used to.
 A hot meal on the trail is great for moral and making it at home is great on the body and wallet.
 Whats your favorite trail food?
 Lemme know in the comments